 - In terms of the overall park and village, the development of a significant visitor facility on this site has the potential to compound emerging issues with parking and access for large vehicles.
 Parking and servicing for this facility needs to be provided and contained within the northern area of the site so as not to adversely affect the recreational values in other parts of the reserve.
-For this reason, it is recommended that the roundabout area be included within the project area. - A Kāpiti Island Gateway and improvement of the stream has been identified by iwi as the project of priority for Maclean Park. - The project is considered high priority for visitor attraction and economic development by Councils Economic Development Leadership Group. - The Paraparaumu Boating Club has a lease on the site until 2027, throughout the consultation on this project the boating club have indicated that they would support a partnership to develop a 'Gateway'. - The Department of Conservation... - Other partners - Nurturing a joint venture project
+For this reason, it is recommended that the roundabout area be included within the project area. - A Kāpiti Island Gateway and improvement of the stream has been identified by iwi as the project of priority for Maclean Park. - The project is considered high priority for visitor attraction and economic development by Councils Economic Development Leadership Group. - Kapiti Boating Club has a lease on the site until 2027, throughout the consultation on this project the boating club have indicated that they would support a partnership to develop a 'Gateway' if that were to occur. - The Department of Conservation are supportive of the concept to collaboratively develop a gateway to enhance visitor experience and preparedness.